PacificCommunity/sdmx-dashboard-demo/README.md

 ## Configuration

-By default YAML files are saved in local file system (in `./public/uploads/` folder)
+By default JSON files are saved in local file system (in `./public/uploads/` folder)

-To store YAML files as Github Gists, add 2 environment variables
+To store JSON files as Github Gists, add 2 environment variables
 (in .env.local for instance)

 ```